-Many pet owners inquire about picking up their own pets from the airport and taking them to Mickleham.
-This is not a possibility; the Mickleham staff are required to pick up all pets from the airport in Melbourne and transport them directly to PEQ (Post Entry Quarantine) where they will be cared for and monitored until 10 days have passed.
+Many pet owners inquire about picking up their pets from the airport and taking them to Mickleham.
+This is not a possibility; the Mickleham staff must pick up all pets from the airport in Melbourne and transport them directly to PEQ (Post Entry Quarantine) where they will be cared for and monitored until 10 days have passed.

 What Mickleham is Like for Your Pet

-Quarantine may seem like a scary time for your pet, especially since there is no visitation allowed, but Mickleham offers great accommodations and care for pets during their quarantine stay.
-Often times, they’ll assign a specific handler to each pet to ensure the handler can closely monitor any changes during the pet’s quarantine period and react appropriately.
+Quarantine may seem like a scary time for your pet, especially since no visitation is allowed, but Mickleham offers great accommodations and care for pets during their quarantine stay.
+Oftentimes, they’ll assign a specific handler to each pet to ensure the handler can closely monitor any changes during the pet’s quarantine period and react appropriately.

-Each pet is assigned their own room so the staff can monitor their food and water intake properly and take action should any pet not be handling the stay well.
+Each pet is assigned their own room so the staff can monitor their food and water intake properly and take action should any pet not handle the stay well.